Nature stuff

 noisy miner and indian myna

-A lot of people confuse the Noisy Miner with the Indian Myna.
+A lot of people confuse the Noisy Miner with the Common Myna.
 It’s easy to distinguish between the two.
 Here’s a bunch of photos to help MORE…

 Geese teeth